City-of-Helsinki/drupal-module-helfi-proxy/README.md

 All these features are made to ensure that the instance can be served from `<proxy url>/<project prefix>`.

-### Cookie name suffix

-Cookie name will be suffixed with the site's hostname.
-For example `SSID{sha256}helfi-docker-so`.

 ### Site prefix

 A "prefix" will be added to all URLs.
 This prefix should be same as the `<project prefix>` in `<proxy url>/<project prefix>`.